yonekuri/bf6-MultiObjectTransform/README.md

 obj.QRotation(mod.CreateVector(0,1,0), Math.PI/180);
 obj.ApplyTransform();
 ```
-Additionally, when generating a child with the parent's posture altered as shown below, the position and rotation axis are calculated in the parent's coordinate system.
+Additionally, when generating a child with the parent's posture altered as shown below, the position and rotation axis are calculated in the parent's coordinates.
 So the cube will be generated in a rotated state from the start.
 ```typescript
 let obj = new RuntimeObject(undefined, pos, mod.CreateVector(0,0,0), mod.CreateVector(1,0,0), Math.PI/4); //Rotate 45 degrees around the x-axis.